Constitutional Court of Thailand: Impeachment

 The constitution allowed individual justices to be the subject of impeachment proceedings with the vote of one-fourth of the members of the House or with the approval of 50,000 petitioners.
 A vote of three-fifths of the Senate is required for impeachment.
-Earlier drafts had required votes of only 10% of the combined House and Senate to call for a vote of impeachment, and votes of three-fifths of the combined parliament to dismiss a justice.
+Earlier drafts had required votes of only 10% of the combined House and Senate to call for a vote of impeachment, and votes of three-fifths of the combined Parliament of Thailand to dismiss a justice.

 Appointment

 The constitution gave the judiciary a strong influence over the composition of the Constitutional Court.
 Originally, the court was to have nine justices including six legal experts and three political science experts.
 A panel of 17 persons would propose 18 names from which parliament would elect the nine justices.
-The panel president would be the president of the Supreme Court, the panel itself would have included four political party representatives.
+The panel president would be the president of the Supreme Court of Thailand, the panel itself would have included four political party representatives.
 The CDA finally compromised and allowed seven of the justices to be selected by the judiciary, while the remaining eight justices would be selected by the Senate from a list of Supreme Court nominees.

 Appointment of the first Constitutional Court

-The appointment of the first Constitutional Court following the promulgation of the constitution in 1997 was four month controversy pitting the senate against the Supreme Court.
+The appointment of the first Constitutional Court following the promulgation of the constitution in 1997 was four month controversy pitting the Senate of Thailand against the Supreme Court.
 A key issue was the senate's authority to review the backgrounds of judicial nominees and reject nominees deemed inappropriate or unqualified.

 Appointment of Amphorn Thongprayoon

-After receiving the Supreme Court's list of nominees, the senate created a committee to review the nominees' credentials and backgrounds.
-On 24 November 1997, the Senate voted to remove the name of Supreme Court Vice-president Amphorn Thongprayoon, on the grounds that his credentials were dubious and on allegations that he had defaulted on three million baht in debt.
+After receiving the Supreme Court's list of nominees, the Senate created a committee to review the nominees' credentials and backgrounds.
+On 24 November 1997, the Senate voted to remove the name of Supreme Court Vice-president Amphorn Thongprayoon, on the grounds that his credentials were dubious and on allegations that he had defaulted on three million Baht in debt.
 The Supreme Court was furious, arguing the constitution did not empower the senate to do background checks or to reject Supreme Court nominees.
 The Supreme Court requested a ruling from the Constitutional Tribunal chaired by the House speaker.
 On 8 January 1998, in a six to three vote, the Tribunal ruled the Senate did not have the authority to do background checks or reject the Supreme Court's nominees.
 The Tribunal ruled that the Senate's review powers were limited to examining the records of the nominees and electing half of those nominees for appointment.

 Immediately after the Supreme Court filed its request to the Tribunal, Justice Amphorn withdrew his name.
 After the Tribunal's ruling, the Supreme Court elected justice Jumpol na Songkhla on 9 January 1998 to replace Amphorn.
 The Senate ignored the Tribunal's ruling and proceeded to review Jumphol's background and delayed a vote to accept his nomination for seven days so that the Senate could evaluate Jumphol.
 Finding no problems, the Senate acknowledged his appointment to the court on 23 January 1998.